Thomas Wharton (anatomist): Life

 He obtained the appointment of physician to St Thomas's Hospital on 20 November 1659, and retained it till his death in 1673.
 Wharton was one of the very few physicians who remained at his post in London during the whole of the outbreak of the plague of 1665.
 His services were recognised by a promise of the first vacant appointment of physician in ordinary to the king.
 When, however, a vacancy occurred and he applied for the fulfilment of the promise, he was put off with a grant of honourable augmentation to his paternal arms, for which he had to pay Sir William Dugdale.

 Wharton died at his house in Aldersgate Street on 15 November 1673, and was buried on the 20th in the church of St Michael Bassishaw in Basinghall Street.
 He married Jane, daughter of William Ashbridge of London, by whom he had three sons: Thomas, father of George Wharton (both physicians; George married Anna Maria, daughter of William Petty), Charles, and William; the last two died young.
 His wife predeceased him on 20 July 1669, and was buried at St Michael Bassishaw on the 23rd.
+A memorial in the church was moved in 1897.